xkyleann/FaceRecognition_AttandanceSystem/README.md

 ## Technological Stack
 * Project Description
 * OpenCV, which is a popular computer vision library in Python.
-* Firebase Real Time Database, which is a NoSQL cloud database.
+* Firebase Real-Time Database, which is a NoSQL cloud database.